Online Degrees Available at the University of Connecticut

 In 1899, Storrs Agricultural College became Connecticut Agricultural College, becoming Connecticut State College in 1933.
 The school gained university status in 1939, becoming the University of Connecticut.

 Today, the University of Connecticut is one of the nation’s top research institutions with an enrollment of more than 30,000.
 U.S. News & World Report ranks the university as one of the top 25 public universities in the United States.

 University of Connecticut Accreditation Details

 The University of Connecticut is accredited by the New England Association of Schools & Colleges Inc., Commission on Institutions of Higher Education.
-Accreditation is one of the best ways for students, parents and employers to know that a university offers a quality education.
-Accredited schools also agree to periodic reviews to confirm that they are providing a quality education and work to improve any areas identified by the accrediting agency.
+Accreditation is one of the best ways for students, parents, and employers to know that a university offers quality education.
+Accredited schools also agree to periodic reviews to confirm that they are providing quality education and work to improve any areas identified by the accrediting agency.
 Programs throughout the University of Connecticut are also accredited by industry-specific organizations.

 University of Connecticut Application Requirements

 Freshman, students who have not earned college credit after they graduate high school, must complete either the Common Application or the Coalition Application and pay the admission fee.
 An essay and official high school transcripts are required.
 Students may also submit two optional letters of recommendation.
 Official SAT or ACT scores are also required.